-Shi-Yi Liu, Senior Vice President of Marketing and Head of US Non-commercial Sales, joined Schrödinger in 1997.
-Shi-Yi is also responsible for managing Schrödinger's operations in Japan.
+Shi-Yi Liu, Senior Vice President of Marketing, joined Schrödinger in 1997.
 She received her Ph.D. in Physical Chemistry from the University of Illinois in 1987.
 She worked at Allied-Signal as a computational chemist before becoming a founding member of the CAChe Group.
 In her position as Principal Chemist, she authored the molecular mechanics and molecular dynamics programs of CAChe Scientific.
 She holds an M.B.A. from the University of Oregon and a B.S. in Chemistry from the University of Washington.

 – Vice President & General Counsel

 Yvonne Tran, Vice President and General Counsel, joined Schrödinger in 2010.
 Prior to joining Schrödinger, she served as Senior Corporate Counsel at Oracle America, Inc. and as Deputy General Counsel at DoubleClick Inc. As an in-house lawyer, she negotiated complex intellectual property and commercial transactions and provided legal support on M&A matters and intellectual property litigations.
 Yvonne worked at various law firms in New York immediately after law school, and her practice included intellectual property counseling and litigation.
 She has extensive experience in the software and technology services industries.
 Yvonne graduated from Yale in 1992 with a B.A. in Molecular Biophysics & Biochemistry and from the University of Virginia School of Law in 1995.